ni/grpc-device/README.md

 }
 ```

-## Creating a gRPC Client

-Each supported driver API has a corresponding `.proto` file that defines the interface used by clients to interact with the NI devices connected to the server.
-Creating a client requires compiling the `.proto` into supporting files in the client's language of choice using the protocol buffer compiler `protoc`.
-For more detailed information refer to the [Creating a gRPC Client wiki page](https://github.com/ni/grpc-device/wiki/Creating-a-gRPC-Client).

-## SSL/TLS Support

-The server supports both server-side TLS and mutual TLS.
-Security configuration is accomplished by setting the `server_cert`, `server_key` and `root_cert` values in the server's configuration file.
-The server expects the certificate files specified in the configuration file to exist in a `certs` folder that is located in the same directory as the configuration file being used by the server.
-For more detailed information on SSL/TLS support refer to the [Server Security Support wiki page](https://github.com/ni/grpc-device/wiki/Server-Security-Support).

-## Bind Address Support
+### Bind Address Support

 The server supports specifying the address to bind to.
 The address can be used to enable local or remote connections.
-Valid address values include any valid IPv4 or IPv6 address.
+Address values include any valid IPv4 or IPv6 address.
 To bind to local (loopback) connection, specify address `"[::1]"`.
 To bind to any address, specify address `"[::]"`.
 If no address is specified, the server configuration defaults to any address `"[::]"`.

 Below are the contents of a server configuration file accepting localhost connection on port `31763` and configured without SSL/TLS.